This is the best list of Thanksgiving crafts for toddlers! If you are looking to have fun with your littles, try these awesome and easy craft ideas!

 If you do these projects with your kids, my guess is that you’re going to have just as much fun as they do.
 I can guarantee it, but just a guess!
 Keep reading to get my tips for crafting with toddlers and then the Thanksgiving crafts.

-Tips for Crafting with Toddlers
+Tips for Crafting with Preschoolers

 1. Dress the part.
 Smocks work for older children, but with toddlers it can be more difficult to keep the art supplies isolated to the smock.
 Use an old dress shirt or oversized t-shirt to completely cover all clothing – or make sure all the clothes the child is wearing can get dirty.